 Systemic corticosteroids, taken by mouth or by IV, may also be used to treat COPD exacerbations.
 However, long-term use in COPD is not usually recommended.

 Supplemental oxygen may be given in the hospital or as home oxygen therapy.
-There are three common forms of oxygen delivery.
+There are several of oxygen delivery.
 A nasal cannula is a two-pronged device inserted in the nostrils.
 It is connected to a tube carrying the oxygen.
 The tube can rest on the ears, or be attached to the frame of eyeglasses.
-People who need a high flow of oxygen generally use a mask.
-Some people who use a nasal cannula during the day prefer a mask at night.
-Masks are also useful for when their noses are irritated or clogged by a cold.
-Transtracheal oxygen therapy requires the insertion of a small flexible tube in the trachea or windpipe.
-The transtracheal catheter is held in place by a necklace.
+People who need a high flow of oxygen may use a mask.

 Oxygen therapy raises low blood oxygen levels.
 This enhances your ability to tolerate exercise, and improves mental function.
 It also improves heart function and helps to prevent some of the heart complications of COPD.
 You may require oxygen only during waking hours, or you may need it at all times throughout the day.
 Make sure that you understand how many hours a day you should be using oxygen.
 It is important to follow the prescription closely.